 The law requires that the company present its CG Statement in the management report or as a separate report.
-The Securities Market Association recommends that the CG Statement be issued separately.
+The company shall decide which form of presentation it follows.
 By presenting the CG Statement as a separate report, the company may emphasise the information given to shareholders and other investors.
 The information can also be found more easily in a separate report.
+On the other hand, presenting the information in the CG Statement as part of the management report may be justified, for example, when the company is obliged to present a sustainability report in its management report.
+If the information of the CG Statement is provided in the management report, it shall be presented in a separate section.
+Where applicable, the CG Statement may refer to, for example, information presented in the sustainability report.

 If the company issues a separate CG Statement, the CG Statement and the management report must refer to one other.
 The company's auditor shall verify that the CG Statement has been issued and issue a statement regarding it in case the description of the main features of the internal control and risk management systems relating to the company's financial reporting process is inconsistent with the description included in the company's financial statements.
-If the company presents its CG Statement in the management report, the CG Statement is audited as a part of the management report, which affects the extent of the audit.
+If the CG Statement is presented in the management report, the auditor states whether the management report has been prepared in accordance with the provisions applicable to the preparation of the management report and whether the information in the management report and the financial statements are consistent